microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-transmitter-mplab/README.md

 ## IR Transmitter

-* Connect IR Click board in mikroBUS™ slot 2 of the Curiosity HPC board.
+* Connect IR Click board in mikroBUS™ slot 2 of the Curiosity Nano Base for click boards.
 * Other port pins used in the application are discribed in the below table.

 <p align="center">